 Odisha is a rich storehouse to temples and Buddhist and Jain monuments which are protected and preserved by the Archaeological Survey of India as part of World Heritage Sites.

 The famous Jagannath Temple of Puri, the Lingaraja Temple, and the Konark Temple are some of the best sites to which tourists flock in every season.
 You can also visit Bengal for the famous Dakshineshwar Kali Temple, the Victoria Memorial Hall, and the Birla Planetarium.
-In case you try to avail a 5-day guided tour to Bengal, you can also visit the Sunderbans which is a house to the famous Royal Bengal Tiger, and the land of Mangroves.
+In case you try to avail a 5-day guided tour to Bengal, you can also visit the Sunderbans which is a house to the famous Royal Bengal Tiger and the land of Mangroves.

 Bihar also, as one of your travelling circuits, can offer you multiple attractions including the Sanchi Stupa, the great Indian Sarnath Pillar and the Buddhist and Jain temples of Nalanda and Rajgir.
-Bihar, Bengal and Odisha all have railway and air connectivity with all major metropolitan cities of India.
+Bihar, Bengal and Odisha all have a railway and air connectivity with all major metropolitan cities of India.

 Although the Indian climate is slightly scorching and sultry during the summer months, the winters are the best time when you can start exploring different regions of India.
 Monsoons are a welcome relief in places like Lonavla and Khandala in Maharashtra, whereas the hill districts like Darjeeling and Dooars in Bengal also boast of a huge number of footfalls during this time.